cu-esiil-edu/esiil-stars-student-webpages/index.md

 Once you're all done you can post a link to your new webpage on the course Discourse page <a href="https://earthlab.earthdatascience.org/c/esiil-stars/esiil-stars-student-webpages/25" target="_blank">**here**</a>.
 * Create a new topic (see the `+New Topic` button in the upper right)
 * Give your topic a descriptive name
-* Share a link to your webpage
+* Share a link to your webpage and to the repository your created
 * Review the webpages posted by your ESIIL Stars colleagues
 * Reply to some of your classmate’s posts and tag them in your response.
-Ask them a question, or give them feedback, based their webpage (things they’re interested in; things they hope to get out of this internship; areas that you can collaborate; common interests; etc.)
+Ask them a question, or give them feedback, based their webpage or code (things they’re interested in; things they hope to get out of this internship; areas that you can collaborate; common interests; questions about their code; etc.)

 > #### Don't forget to add a link to your new webage to your resumé or CV!
 Or, think about how your could turn your resumé _**into**_ a webpage.